 ⬆️ up from 18 in 2021

 Legislators who accept oil money (75 of 120)

 Climate Action Caucus

-Members of the Climate Action Caucus are environmental champions fighting for bold policy change to address the climate crisis in Sacramento.
-These legislators deserve special recognition for their climate leadership in 2021.
+Members of the Climate Action Caucus are environmental champions fighting for bold policy change to address the climate crisis.
+These legislators deserve special recognition for their climate leadership in 2022.